Teen who killed baby rated a high risk to reoffend: program director

 She met a woman while looking for a place to stay.
 The teen told her she escaped from a group home in Prince Albert.
 The stranger gave her food, clothing and tried to take her to EGADZ youth centre but it was closed, according to the agreed facts.

-The woman took the teen to her home and eventually to a home in the 200 block of Waterloo Crescent, where Nikosis and his family were staying.
+The woman took the teen to her home and eventually to a home in the 200 block of Waterloo Crescent, where Nikosis and his family lived.
 The teen had never met anyone in the home but they agreed to let her stay there.
 She drank alcohol and eventually went into the baby’s room and beat him.
+Nikosis’s mother Alyssa Bird saw the teen come out of the bedroom and when she went inside she found Nikosis in a play pen.
+She saw blood, scratches and bruises.
+A 911 call was made at 6:50 a.m. and Nikosis was pronounced dead in hospital about 45 minutes later.

 Last week, on day one of the adult sentencing hearing, the details of how she killed Nikosis were so graphic many of the baby’s family members left the courtroom crying and the judge ordered a break.